 Pine Bluff should borrow from the technology industry and adopt a "startup" mindset that will pervade every corner of operations.
 Once the city staff has fully assessed its own capacity, it can then turn outward toward the public and begin the process of implementing a new model for retooling city services.
 This means that the old way of doing things is called into question and where appropriate, new ways of delivering services are tested as redevelopment occurs.
 As THE City - the only city government in Pine Bluff - each employee must do their part to accept responsibility and see their role in the redevelopment of the city as personal and integral to their stewardship of the public trust.
 This can happen rapidly for some programs and positions, but will require time and resources for more departments.
 Here are some important questions:

 - What is Pine Bluff doing well?

 - What is it doing poorly?

 - What resources do staff members need to complete tasks?
+Where can appropriate professional development and continuing education be obtained?

 - Who controls the resources they need?